Haider-29/DB-Assignment-2/README.md

 ```
 ![Q18 Image](Q18.png)
 ## Q19
+Pretty simple as we join hangar with airplane then count the airplanes whicha are stored in the hangars and group them by the hangar number and location
 ```
 select hangar.number, hangar.location, count(airplane.stored_in) as 'Number of Planes'
 from hangar inner join airplane on hangar.number = airplane.stored_in